- Todo español

 • When the bell rings you are not excused until I excuse you.
 Be in your seat and quiet if you wish to be dismissed.

-• If you move something in the room, put it back where you found it (desks, chairs, tables, etc.)
+• If you move something in the room, or use the community supplies, put them back where you found them

-•Enter MY desk/computer/phone area only with my permission.
+•Enter teacher desk/computer/phone area only with my permission.

 • Pencils from the pencil cup are available if you’ve forgotten yours.
 Paper is on the scrap pile.
-Do not remove items from MY desk/workspace without specifically asking me.
+Do not remove items from teacher desk/workspace without permission.

 • Put trash in the trash.
 Put recyclables in the recycle bin.